prohippo/pyelly/README.txt

              or traditional characters.
 * querying - rewrite English questions as SQL queries for a Soviet military aircraft database.
-* marking  - rewrite English text with XML markup
+* marking  - rewrite English text from the Web with XML markup
-* name     - extract English personal names from text
+* name     - extract mostly English personal names from text
 * disambig - disambiguation of phrases with WordNet concept information.

 These illustrate what you can do with PyElly and also serve as a basis for comprehensive integration testing.
 Other applications will be added to the PyElly package on GitHub in the future.
-You may use them as models for building your own systems.
+You may use them as models for building your own PyElly applications.

 PyElly is free software released under a BSD open-source license for educational and other uses.
 Be advised that the current software and